Governor's Cup (Kentucky)

 The Governor's Cup is a trophy awarded to the victor of the annual college football game between the University of Kentucky (program started in 1881) and the University of Louisville (program started in 1912) in the commonwealth of Kentucky; it is also used as a reference to the rivalry itself.
+The annual matchup for the Governor's Cup began in 1994.